SD-github21/budget-tracker-pwa/README.md

 # **Budget Tracker PWA**

 ## **Description**
-The purpose of this project was to convert an budget tracking website into a progressive web application (PWA).
-The Budget Tracker PWA allows for offline access and functionality, where users can submit expenses and deposits with or without an internet connection.
+The purpose of this project was to convert an existing budget tracking website into a progressive web application (PWA).
+The Budget Tracker PWA allows for users to submit expenses and deposits with or without an internet connection, thereby providing offline access and functionality.

 ## **Table of Contents**
 [User Story](#user-story)<br>